Home

 "wash sale" and the amount of the loss as a positive number in order to back out the loss.

-You cannot get around these rules by having your spouse buy it back.
+You cannot get around these rules by having your spouse buy it back or by buying it in a different account, such as your IRA.

 What is the cost basis of my investment?